Please email GSII@lloyds.com if you receive an error message when submitting a form.

 Does Lloyd’s approve senior appointments?

 While Lloyd's requires that all new senior appointments are notified as well as any changes to such appointments, Lloyd's does not formally approve senior appointments and the old Individual Registration process has been revoked.
-Pursuant to paragraph 42A of the Underwriting Byelaw, however, Lloyd's retains the power to require the removal of anyone appointed to the position of director, active underwriter or run-off manager.
+Pursuant to paragraph 42A of the Underwriting Byelaw, however, Lloyd's retains the power to require the removal of anyone appointed to the position of director, active underwriter, run-off manager or any PRA or FCA (SMF).
 Lloyd's may do this if it decides that a person is not fit and proper or otherwise suitable.
 The criteria that Lloyd's applies in making this decision are set out at paragraph 10A of the Underwriting Requirements (Chapter 1).

 Senior Appointment Forms